JdClarkGit/JdClarkGit/README.md

 - 🌱 I’m currently working on a boutique and tailored A.I. solutions for Business Owners in the Software Engineer-training and Developer-bootcamp niches
 - 💞️ I’m looking to collaborate on anything A.I. related
 - 📫 How to reach me: [Twitter](https://x.com/JosephDClark_io) | [Linkedin](https://www.linkedin.com/in/joed-clark1/)
-- ⚡ Fun fact: Outside of coding, I’m passionate about chess, Muay Thai, and learning new languages.
+- ⚡ Fun fact: Outside of coding, I’m passionate about chess, hypertrophy training, biohacking/fasting, muay thai, and learning new languages.
 - I speak: English (Native Speaker), Spanish (Level B2 - Professional Fluency), Portuguese(Level B1 - Conversational), and Italian (Level B1 - Conversational)

 Projects For Display: